 Some of Mr. Tinubu's professed supporters talk about the dual cliche of religion and ethnicity, and they subconsciously submit that their vote is for Mr. Tinubu, based on those grounds rather than him being a symbol of righteousness that can steer the country forward through a new path.
 They admit to his current state of health, historical scandals, and criticisms of his own party, APC, then wave it off as a natural order of life.
 After all, they’d say, everyone has their challenges in life.

-There are those who have a sinister feeling of indebtedness to cast their votes for Mr. Tinubu either through their own will or through a forced obligation, for the fear of retribution or simply because they are thoughtlessly stuck.
-They admit that being loyal — for better or worse —trumps being mindlessly obliged.
+Some have a sinister feeling of indebtedness to cast their votes for Mr. Tinubu either through their own will or through a forced obligation, for the fear of retribution or simply because they are thoughtlessly stuck.
+They admit that being loyal—for better or worse—trumps being mindlessly obliged.
 After all, they’ve always voted for APC.
 Why should they stop now?

 Several others of Mr. Tinubu's supporters think, and this is amusing, rather crudely, and sometimes impartial, that Mr. Tinubu deserves to be president, as many in the football world thought Messi deserved a world cup (obviously before he won one.)
 If the country was a trophy, they'd simply hand it over to him.

-Hearing anything different from that side is very rare and almost non-existent, but in the rubble, are several people that genuinely — regardless of religion or ethnicity — think Mr. Tinubu is one of the more experienced candidates and politicians who would be able to navigate his way through Nigerian politics to an unforeseeable utopia.
-And there are those who simply want to vote for him because they’re not buying what the other candidates are selling, that is if they’re selling anything at all.
+Hearing anything different from that side is very rare and almost non-existent, but in the rubble, are several people that genuinely—regardless of religion or ethnicity—think Mr. Tinubu is one of the more experienced candidates and politicians who would be able to navigate his way through Nigerian politics to an unforeseeable utopia.
+And some simply want to vote for him because they’re not buying what the other candidates are selling, that is if they’re selling anything at all.

 However, if you’ve been paying attention and ingesting the [social] media and publicity of it all, then you can tell Mr. Peter Obi has something to sell and is the most interesting prospect, at least, on air.
 His candidacy is a refreshing and courageous take on the status quo and the people in his camp (AKA Obidients) are often a diverse and mixed set of religions, ethnicity, and age (mostly, youths).
 And their thoughts, reasons, and rationale siphon into one coherent message of “change."